sebastiankokonozi/sebastiankokonozi/README.md

-- 👋 Hi, I’m @sebastiankokonozi,an Economic-Informatics graduated student from Epoka University
+- 👋 Hi, I’m @sebastiankokonozi,an Business-Informatics graduated student from Epoka University
-- 👀 I’m interested in Blockchain Development
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning ...
-- 💞️ 💞️ I’m looking to collaborate on groups/projects with other blockchain developers
+- 💞️ 💞️ I’m looking to collaborate on groups/projects with other developers
 - 📫 How to reach me LinkedIn: https://www.linkedin.com/in/sebastian-kokonozi-7a2a62144/

 <!---